IntersectMBO/plutus/plutus-metatheory/src/Type/Reduction.lagda.md

       → Value⋆ (μ A B)
 ```

-Converting a value back into a term:
+Converting a value back into a term.
+For this representation of values
+this is trivial:

 ```
 discharge : {A : ∅ ⊢⋆ K} → Value⋆ A → ∅ ⊢⋆ K